Hab-eeb/Hab-eeb/README.md

 Data Scientist and Data Analyst
 -------------------------------

-Habeeb is currently pursuing his masters in Data Science, a fellow of Hamoye AI Labs and was a Data Analyst at EntryLevel.
-He is interested in all things Data, machine learning and AI, loves to work on problems using cutting edge tools to bring about change that makes lives easier.
+Habeeb Agbaje is a passionate Data Scientist and Machine Learning enthusiast currently pursuing his Master's in Data Science at the University of Salford.
+A proud fellow of Hamoye AI Labs, he brings a robust skill set in Python, Machine Learning, and Large Language Models (LLM) to solve real-world problems.

+With a proven track record as a Data Analyst at EntryLevel and CV Library, and a Python Developer at LD Talent, Habeeb excels in transforming complex data into actionable insights.
+His experience includes designing and deploying data pipelines, building predictive models in Amazon SageMaker, and developing innovative solutions like drowsiness and emotion detection models using computer vision.
+He is driven by a desire to leverage cutting-edge tools to create impactful change and make lives easier through data-driven innovation.

 * 🌍  I'm based in Manchester,United Kingdom
 * ✉️  You can contact me at [agbajeh8@gmail.com](mailto:agbajeh8@gmail.com)